 Fishing on a inland lake

-Typical trout species found in the lakeshore are brook trout (Salvelinus fontinalis), lake trout (Salvelinus namycush), and non-native rainbow trout or "steelhead" (Salmo gairdneri).
-The white sucker (Catostomus commersoni), common in the diet of Bald Eagles, a variety of minnows, darters, sculpin and dace, and sun fish are also common.
+Major cool water game species include smallmouth bass, northern pike, walleye, yellow perch, and non-native smelt and coho salmon.
+Typical trout species found in the lakeshore are brook trout, lake trout, and non-native rainbow trout or "steelhead."
+The white sucker, common in the diet of bald eagles, a variety of minnows, darters, sculpin, shiners, dace, and sunfish species are also common.

 For several decades after the national lakeshore was established, the Michigan Department of Natural Resource stocked game fish species in several inland lakes – however, since the park management goal is to foster naturally reproducing populations of native fish, stocking of game fish no longer occurs.